Homebuyers: How Your Buyer Representative Now Gets Paid

 Prior to the recent NAR lawsuit and settlement:

-The listing agent (on behalf of their Broker) and the seller negotiated with the listing agent a fee to list and sell their home.
+The listing agent (on behalf of their Broker) negotiated a fee with the seller to list and sell the property.

-The portion of that fee that would be shared with the agent who represented the buyer to a successful closing was disclosed to the seller in the listing contract.
+The portion of that fee intended to compensate the agent representing the buyer was disclosed to the seller in the listing contract.

 Since the seller knew up front what they would net after cost of sale, they could price their property accordingly to obtain their desired/acceptable net proceeds at closing.